 Note that any generated files, e.g. HTML, png, CSS, etc., are not included in this status report because it is ok for generated content to have uncommitted changes.

-), click on the hyperlinks in the table below to view the files as they were in that past version.
+These are the previous versions of the repository in which changes were made to the R Markdown (analysis/2021_07_27_sliced.Rmd) and HTML (docs/2021_07_27_sliced.html) files.
+If you’ve configured a remote Git repository (see ?wflow_git_remote), click on the hyperlinks in the table below to view the files as they were in that past version.

 Season 1 Episode 9 of #SLICED features a Major League Baseball challenge to predict whether a batter’s hit results in a home run.
 Each row represents a unique pitch and ball in play.
-The evaluation metric for submissions in this competition is classification mean logloss
+The evaluation metric for submissions in this competition is classification mean logloss.

 SLICED is like the TV Show Chopped but for data science.
 The four competitors get a never-before-seen dataset and two-hours to code a solution to a prediction challenge.
 Contestants get points for the best model plus bonus points for data visualization, votes from the audience, and more.